rouskinlab/seismic-rna/docs/_sources/manuals/workflow.rst.txt

 your FASTQ files outside of SEISMIC-RNA, then pass the resulting XAM files into SEISMIC-RNA at the step :ref:`wf_relate`.

 .. _bam_vs_cram:

-Controlling the format of alignment maps
+Align option: Format of alignment maps
 """"""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""

 SEISMIC-RNA can output alignment map files in either BAM or CRAM format.